 I am now a Senior Lecturer in Classics and Ancient History, teaching predominantly language and literature courses.
 I aim to combine in my teaching a broad understanding of the literature of the ancient world, and what it tells us about culture and society more generally, with close textual examination and critical analysis.
 I teach a range of language courses and literature in translation, including Roman Love Elegy and Roman Laughter.

-I am passionate about sharing my love of Classics and, as well as overseeing a programme of Latin clubs in local schools, I have recently take on the role of Outreach Officer for the Classical Association nationally.
+I am passionate about sharing my love of Classics and, as well as overseeing a programme of Latin clubs in local schools, I have recently taken on the role of Outreach Officer for the Classical Association.